Jared284/security-portfolio/labs/03-cloud-security-monitoring/06-alerting-and-response/README.md

 - the cloud-side alarms are based on a small set of specific CloudTrail event types
 - the workflow does not yet correlate host-side and cloud-side events together
 - thresholds and alerting logic are intentionally simple for the initial lab implementation
+- IAM alerting is limited to one event type in this version of the lab

-Even with those limitations, this phase provides strong proof that the lab can move from raw telemetry to detection, thresholding, and real alert delivery for both host-level and cloud control-plane activity.
+Even with those limitations, this phase provides strong proof that the lab can move from raw telemetry to detection, thresholding, and real alert delivery for host-level activity, network-control-plane activity, and identity-control-plane activity.

+---

 ## Evidence